iterate-ch/docs/cyberduck/faq.md

 - *WindowDragon*.
 Cyberduck is [not compatible](http://sourceforge.net/tracker/index.php?func=detail&aid=1942730&group_id=208546&atid=1006129) with WindowDragon.
 - Sophos Anti-Virus *On-access Scanning*
 - Opening the web browser to authenticate using OAuth does not work with [Browser Chooser 2](https://browserchooser2.com/).

+## Why does Cyberduck autofil the passwords?

+Password will be autofilled as long as you choose to enable the _Use Keychain_ option in the Cyberduck preferences [Connection tab](connection.md#passwords).